Algebra8/Knots/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgements

+This package makes use of _pandas_ as a requirement.
+Please refer to the [_pandas_ license](https://github.com/pandas-dev/pandas/blob/master/LICENSE) for more information on their license.